This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Non-Alcoholic: Omit the limoncello and add 1 extra tablespoon of sweetened condensed milk for classic richness.
+Non-Alcoholic: Omit the limoncello and add 1 extra tablespoon of sweetened condensed milk plus 1/4 teaspoon of vanilla extract for a classic tres leches flavor.

 Before You Begin: Preheat the oven to 350°F (177°C).
 Lightly butter or spray a 5×5-inch baking dish.

-1. Mix Dry Ingredients: In a small bowl, stir together the flour and baking powder.
+- Mix the Dry Ingredients: Stir the flour and baking powder together in a small bowl.
 Set aside.

-2. Whip Egg White: In a medium bowl, beat the egg white with an electric mixer until foamy.
-Slowly add the sugar and continue beating until soft peaks form, about 3 minutes.
+- Whip the Egg White: Separate the egg, placing the white in a medium bowl.
+Beat the egg white with an electric mixer on medium speed until foamy.
+Gradually add the sugar while beating, and continue until soft peaks form, about 3 minutes.
+The peaks should curl over when you lift the beaters.

-3. Add Egg Yolk and Flour: Beat in the egg yolk.
-Gently mix in half the flour mixture, then the milk, then the remaining flour, mixing until smooth after each addition.
+- Add the Egg Yolk and Flour: Lightly whisk the egg yolk, then gently stir it into the whipped egg white until just combined.
+Fold in half the flour mixture, then the milk, then the remaining flour.
+Mix until just smooth after each addition.
+Don’t overmix or you’ll deflate the batter.

-4. Bake: Pour the batter into the prepared dish and bake for 25 minutes, or until a toothpick inserted in the center comes out clean.
-Cool for 10 minutes on a rack.
+- Bake: Pour the batter into the prepared dish and smooth the top.
+Bake for 25 minutes, or until the top is lightly golden and a toothpick inserted in the center comes out clean.
+Let the cake cool in the dish on a wire rack for 10 minutes before soaking.
+A slightly warm cake absorbs the milk mixture more evenly.

 Expert Tips